 CBSE Class 12 Macro Economics Chapter-1 Important Questions

-Answer: Exports are the goods and services manufactured in one nation and bought by residents of another nation.
-It doesn’t matter what the good or service is.
-It can be shipped, sent by email, or carried in personal luggage on a ship or plane.
-If it is manufactured domestically and traded to someone in a foreign country, it is known as an export.
+Answer: Exports are the goods and services manufactured in one nation and bought by the residents of another nation.
+It does not matter what the good or service is.
+It can be shipped, sent by email, or carried in personal luggage on a ship or a plane.
+If it is manufactured domestically and traded to someone in a foreign country, then it is known as an export.

 Answer: Adam Smith

 |Important Topics in Economics:|